Will.com / Power of attorney / Connecticut

 Key features in Connecticut

-• Notarization recommended but not required; creates presumption of genuine signature
+• Notarization recommended but not required for validity; acknowledgment creates a presumption that the principal's signature is genuine (§1-350d)

 How it works